HBiSoft/HBRecorder/README.md

 hbRecorder.setAudioSource(String);
 //MUST BE ONE OF THE FOLLOWING - https://developer.android.com/reference/android/media/MediaRecorder.VideoEncoder.html hbRecorder.setVideoEncoder(String);
-//It is best to use the device screen dimention, but you can change it by using hbRecorder.setScreenDimensions(HeightInPx, WidthInPx);
+//If nothing is provided, it will select the heighest value supported by your device hbRecorder.setScreenDimensions(HeightInPx, WidthInPx);
 //Frame rate is device dependent
 //You can use Camcoderprofile to determine the frame rate